samlown/restfulness/README.md

 end
 ```

 ### Requests

-All resource instances have access to a `Request` object via the `#request` method, much like you'd find in a Rails project.
+All resource instances have access to a `Request` object via the `Resource#request` method, much like you'd find in a Rails project.
 It provides access to the details including in the HTTP request: headers, the request URL, path entries, the query, body and/or parameters.

-Restfulness takes a slightly different approach to handling paths, queries, and parameters.
-Rails and Sinatra apps will typically mash everything together into a `params` hash.
-While this is convenient for most use cases, it makes it much more difficult to separate values from different contexts.
-The effects of this are most noticable if you've ever used Models Backbone.js or similar Javascript library.
-By default a Backbone Model will provide attributes without a prefix in the POST body, so to be able to differenciate between query, path and body parameters you need to ignore the extra attributes, or hack a part of your code to re-add a prefix.
+Restfulness takes a slightly different approach to handling paths, queries, and parameters, as each has their own independent method.
+Rails and Sinatra will typically mash everything together into a `params` hash.
+While this is convenient for use cases involving a browser, it is less useful for APIs when body parameters should only contain attributes of the model managed by the resource.
+If you've ever used Models from Backbone.js or similar Javascript library you appreciate this.
+When saving a Model, Backbone.js assumes by default that attributes will be provided without a prefix in the POST body.

 The following key methods are provided in a request object: